ICE Mortgage Technology Scripting Objects Reference

 committed.

-If the save is executed or if the SSF commit method is called, then a 'commit' event is raised in the SSF.
-If the save fails for any reason, the 'commit' event is not raised.
+If the save is executed or if the SSF commit method is called, then a 'committed' event is raised in the SSF.
+If the save fails for any reason, the 'committed' event is not raised.

 changeThis event is fired for each change made by the user in the UI.None